vertica/VerticaPy/docs/source/examples_understand_covid19.rst

     :suppress:

     res = covid19["date"].describe()
-    html_file = open("/project/data/VerticaPy/docs/figures/examples_covid19_table_describe_2.html", "w")
+    html_file = open("SPHINX_DIRECTORY/figures/examples_covid19_table_describe_2.html", "w")
     html_file.write(res._repr_html_())
     html_file.close()

 .. raw:: html
-    :file: /project/data/VerticaPy/docs/figures/examples_covid19_table_describe_2.html
+    :file: SPHINX_DIRECTORY/figures/examples_covid19_table_describe_2.html

 We'll try to predict the number of future deaths by using the statistics from previous days.
-We can drop the columns 'county' and 'fips', since the scope of our analysis is focused on the United States and the FIPS code isn't relevant to our predictions.
+We can drop the columns ``county`` and ``fips``, since the scope of our analysis is focused on the United States and the FIPS code isn't relevant to our predictions.

 .. code-block:: python